Suzuki V-Strom 800DE 2025 vs. Yamaha Tenere 700 2025

 No tubeless rims available

-Somewhat limited space for large feet on the footrests
+Somewhat little space for large feet on the footrests

 Price Comparison Avarage Market Price Suzuki V-Strom 800DE vs Yamaha Tenere 700